-Finding Dory came out until June 17, 2016.
+Finding Dory came out June 17, 2016.
 The following was a sneak preview with some corrections now that the movie is out.

 Dory is back!
 Her Mom’s name is Jenny and her Dad’s name is Charlie.
 She is a Yellow Tail Blue Tang or Blue Hippo Tang or Pacific Blue Tang or Palette Surgeonfish.